How To Make Sgraffito Pottery

 6. Begin Your Sgraffito Carving

 Sgraffito is similar to drawing but on clay.
-By starting your carving process, this is where you can begin to use different pressure to reveal different underglaze colors or can add different textures with differing carving pressure.
+By starting your carving process, you can begin to use different pressures to reveal different underglaze colors or add different textures with differing carving pressures.
 Feel free to carve out various shapes or patterns, keeping the underglaze color where you think is best.
 Your preference for how much clay you take away from your piece allows you to make the sgraffito design your own.

 7. Finalize Your Sgraffito Project